-Scotland: Craig Brown relives his France 98 World Cup journey
+Brazil, Bond & big duvets - Brown's France 98 tales

 Gyms, duvets & French with John Collins

-Without Jonathan Gould replacing Goram and the injured Gary McAllister part of the staff, Scotland flew to their plush camp in St Remy, a picturesque part of southern France.
+With Jonathan Gould replacing Goram and the injured Gary McAllister part of the staff, Scotland flew to their plush camp in St Remy, a picturesque part of southern France.

-Brown says "you don't just pick these hotels out of a brochure", and offers an insight into the lengths that were gone to to ensure the place was perfect.
+Brown says "you don't just pick these hotels out of a brochure" and offers an insight into the lengths that were gone to to ensure the place was perfect.

 "There was no gym, so we had to build one," he recalls.
-"Guys like John Collins were obsessed with fitness, so we kitted out an annex to their requests.
-We even asked them about the weight of their quilt and the length of the bed they wanted.
-We went to every effort."
+"Guys like John Collins were obsessed with fitness, so we kitted it out to their requests.
+We even asked them about the weight of their quilt and the length of the bed they wanted."

 A football team descending on a town is one thing, but the world's media following is another.
-Brown declared Scotland's hotel a no go for the press pack, with "around 200" journalists packing into the town hall prior to the opener with Brazil.
+Brown declared Scotland's hotel a no-go for the press pack, with "around 200" journalists packing into the town hall prior to the opener with Brazil.

 "Andy Roxburgh got Italian lessons for himself and the staff at the World Cup in 1990.
-In France, I had John Collins," explained Brown of the Monaco midfielder.
+In France, I had John Collins," explains Brown of the Monaco midfielder.

-"I said to him, 'Can you give me some French for my interviews?' and he gave me a phrase that startled the French journalists.
-It was 'victoire ou défaite, importe c'est la fete' which translates to 'victory or defeat, the most important thing is the fun'.
+"I said to him, 'can you give me some French for my interviews?' and he gave me a phrase that startled the journalists.
+It was 'victoire ou défaite, importe c'est la fete', which translates to 'victory or defeat, the most important thing is the fun'."

 The fun was just about to begin.